Golden Gate to Ancient Rus'. VI

 Task 5 group :

-Teacher: Look back at our ancestors
+Teacher: Look back at our ancestors,

-On the heroes of the past.
+To the heroes of days past.

 Remember them with a kind word -

-Glory to them, tough fighters!
+Glory to them, the stern fighters!

 Glory to our side!